iobeam/iobeam-spark-scala-maven-archetype/README.md

 ```

 ### Test code
-To help development, the Scala test framework is included in the project together with Spark and Spark streaming specs.
-Modify  ```src/test/scala/com/mycompany/spark/streams/StreamProcessorTest.scala```  to match your new analysis code.
-The TestDataSet is used for easy initialisation of test data and can be extended to match the data format of the iobeam project.
-To use the test frame work with new analysis code the ```batches``` list needs to be initialised with new input batches and the ```correctOutput```  list needs to contain the expected output.
+To help development, the Scala test framework is included in the app together with Spark and Spark streaming specs.

+Modify  ```src/test/scala/com/mycompany/Spark/streams/StreamProcessorTest.scala```  to match your new analysis code.
+The TestDataSet is used for easy initialisation of test data and can be extended to match the data format of the iobeam app.

+To use the test framework with new analysis code, the ```batches``` list needs to be initialised with new input batches and the ```correctOutput```list needs to contain the expected output.

 ```
 class StreamProcessorTest extends FlatSpec with SparkStreamingSpec with Matchers with